KitYan20/CS505Project/README.md

 ## Harry Potter's Adventure With GPT2 (Generative Pre-trained Transformer 2) And LSTM (Long short-term memory)!
 ![Description of the image](harrypotter.png)

-This was a group project for our class (CS505) at Boston University that me and one other teammate worked on to generate large Harry Potter novels finetuning GPT-2 transformer model and designing a LSTM model.
+This was a group project for our Natural Language Processing Machine Learning class (CS505) at Boston University that me and one other teammate worked on to generate large Harry Potter novels finetuning GPT-2 transformer model and designing a LSTM model.

 Tech Stack: Python(PyTorch), Jupyter Notebook
 ## Feel free to explore the Jupyter Notebook of the code we wrote to generate Harry Potter Text!